friends-of-reactphp/partial/README.md

 to `0` and `1` respectively.
 The result is a function that returns the first character of a string.

-**Note**: Usually your IDE should help but accessing the "…"-character (HORIZONTAL ELLIPSIS, U+2026) differs on various platforms.
+**Note:** Usually your IDE should help but accessing the "…"-character (HORIZONTAL ELLIPSIS, U+2026) differs on various platforms.

  - Windows: `ALT + 0133`
  - Mac: `ALT + .`